misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-67">Placing color stops every 25 pixels</Figures>

 This worked out just fine, but notice what happened after 150 pixels—the violet just continued on to the end of the gradient line.
 That’s what happens if you set up the color stops so they don’t make it to the end of the gradient line: the last color is just carried onward.

-Conversely, if your color stops go beyond the end of the gradient line, then the gradi‐ ent just stops at whatever point it manages to reach when it gets to the end of the gradient line.
+Conversely, if your color stops go beyond the end of the gradient line, then the gradient just stops at whatever point it manages to reach when it gets to the end of the gradient line.
 This is illustrated in Figure 9-68:

 ```css
 #spectrum {